Tragedy is real

 Life isn’t always easy.
 When our worst nightmares come true, we have no choice but to accept the challenge… come what may!
-We go through five stages of grief:
+We go through the following stages of grief:

-The biggest challenge for us is not to dwell on 1-4 stages but to swiftly march towards stage 5.
+The biggest challenge for us is not to dwell on stages 3-7 but to swiftly march towards stage 12 which is the ultimate stage of freedom.
+By this point, your past doesn’t even bother you anymore and you have learned to wish your enemies well too.
 I know it’s easier said than done but we need to be determined for our own betterment.

-Most of the tips I’m sharing in this article are the tips I learned from my mother who was my strongest pillar in the most difficult times of my life.
+Most of the tips I’m sharing in this article are the tips I learned from my mother Shireen Gheba who was my strongest pillar in the most difficult times of my life.